wikimedia/mediawiki-extensions-MobileFrontend/README.md

 * Type: `Number`
 * Default: `0.001`

+#### $wgMFTrackBlockNotices

+If set to true, block notices will be tracked on display, along with some limited user interactions.
+Counts will be stored for later analysis.
+No personal data will be collected.

+* Type: `Boolean`
+* Default: `false`

 #### $wgMFMobileHeader

 Requests containing header with this name will be considered as coming from